MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/how-tos/resources/authoring/composite.md

 ---
-ms.date: 08/01/2022
+ms.date: 08/15/2022
 keywords:  dsc,powershell,configuration,setup
-title: Composite resources - Using a DSC Configuration as a resource
+title: Authoring a composite DSC Resource
 description: >
-  This article describes how to create and use a composite resource.
+  This article describes how to develop a DSC Resource composed of other DSC Resources
 ---

-# Composite resources: Using a DSC configuration as a resource
+# Authoring a composite DSC Resource

 > Applies To: PowerShell 7.2

-In real-world situations, configurations can become long and complex, calling several different resources and setting a vast number of properties.
-To help address this complexity, you can use a Windows PowerShell Desired State Configuration (DSC) configuration as a resource for other configurations.
-This is called a composite resource.
-A composite resource is a DSC configuration that takes parameters.
-The parameters of the configuration act as the properties of the resource.
-The configuration is saved as a file with a `.schema.psm1` extension.
-It takes the place of both the MOF schema, and the resource script in a typical DSC resource.
-For more information about DSC resources, see [Windows PowerShell Desired State Configuration Resources][1].
+In real-world situations, DSC Configurations can become long and complex, calling several different DSC Resources and setting dozens of properties.
+To help address this complexity, you can use a DSC Configuration as a DSC Resource for other DSC Configurations.
+This is called a composite DSC Resource.
+A composite DSC Resource is a DSC Configuration that takes parameters.
+The parameters of the DSC Configuration act as the properties of the DSC Resource.
+The DSC Configuration is saved as a file with a `.schema.psm1` extension.
+For more information about DSC Resources, see [DSC Resources][1].

+> [!IMPORTANT]
+> Composite DSC Resources don't work with `Invoke-DscResource`.
+In DSC 2.0 and later, they're only
+> supported for use with [Azure Policy's machine configuration feature][2].

 ## Creating the composite resource